bio-phys/capriqorn/README.rst

 To run an example calculation based on the data set included in Capriqorn proceed as follows::

-1. Run `capriq preproc` to generate the necessary YAML input files for the preprocessor, the histogram calculation, and the postprocessor.
+1. Run `capriq example` to generate the necessary YAML input files for the preprocessor, the histogram calculation, and the postprocessor.
    Optionally, inspect and adapt the parameter files.
 2. Run the preprocessor `capriq preproc`.
-4. Run `capriq histo`
+3. Run `capriq histo`
-6. Run `capriq postproc`
+4. Run `capriq postproc`

 Note that the step 2 is equivalent to the `cadishi` commands.